 Regardless which media you follow, it is fair to say that it is difficult to fully understand what is going on here and abroad, and even more difficult to know how best to help.
-At DRS we are all on that learning curve but offer what we have gathered and understood over the last three years, to offer residents a chance at doing something effective and useful individually or together.
+At DRS we are all on that learning curve but offer what we have gathered and understood over the last few years, to offer residents a chance at doing something that is effective and useful individually or together.
 Here are some ideas below, of what we believe helps.

 3. SIGN PETITIONS: We will share online petitions on this site when they come from trusted sources, like Citizens UK, the Refugee Council, Amnesty International, or from people or group trying to help on a specific issue: for example, protesting against the un-necessary detention of a person, or supporting Lord Dubbs in his efforts to protect children refugees.